 The primary concerns in the HUC are maintaining passage, flow and water quality in the mainstem Russian River and the lower reaches of its principle tributaries.
-Applied research needs include assessments of predation at the mouth, management of the sand bar opening, timing of adult movements, behavior at summer dams, adult holding and spawning areas, and adult population monitoring (Figure 6).
-Mirabel Dam is currently being improved by the Sonoma County Water Agency and fish ladder designs incorporate Pacific Lamprey passage needs.
+Applied research needs include assessments of predation at the mouth, management of the sand bar opening, timing of movements, behavior at summer dams, adult holding and spawning areas, and adult population monitoring (Figure 6).
+The Mirabel Dam fishway was recently improved by the Sonoma County Water Agency and the fish ladder desigs incorporates Pacific Lamprey passage needs, although it has not been tested.